 Results

 We collected data on the relative position of 37 individuals belonging to 10 groups of different sizes (two groups of five, three of four, and five of three individuals).
 We resampled each group 12.5 ± 6.2 times (mean ± standard deviation).
 Measures of linearity (de Vries’ h’) were close to 1, indicating that bats consistently positioned themselves within the tubular leaf in a specific linear order (Figure 2).
-The results of the randomization also show that most individuals were consistently selecting the same relative position within the roost (supplementary figure 1).
+The results of the randomization also show that most individuals (31 out of 37 bats) were consistently selecting the same relative position within the roost (supplementary figure 1).
 The results of the Welch’s ANOVA (F2,14 = 3.74, P = 0.05) suggest that linearity varies among positions.
 The pairwise t-tests show, however, that linearity did not differ significantly among positions (p-values: bottom-middle = 0.11, bottom-top = 0.19, middle-top = 0.33).
 The results of Levene’s test (F2,27 = 4.62, P = 0.01) also show significant differences in the variation of linearity measures among groups within certain positions: the values of all groups for the bottom and top positions are consistently high, whereas there is greater variation in values for the middle position (Figure 2).
 The latter suggests that peripheral positions are more stable while central ones are mostly unstable.

 Figure 2.
 Violin plot of de Vries’ h’ by the position of dominance, either at the bottom of the roost or at the top (see Figure 1).
 The black square shows the mean for the position and grey dots show the observed data points.